Wise up on your Wage

 Tip Pooling

-- Tip Pool Method #1 This method is to require wait staff to contribute a agreed upon percentage amount portion of their tips based on actual tips received and/or sales.
+• Tip Pool Method #1 Tip Sharing: This method is to require wait staff to contribute or share a agreed upon percentage amount portion of their tips based on actual tips received and/or sales.
 Ex.
 Server agrees to a tip out amount of 15% to busser based on actual tips received If a server made $100 in tips, they must at least tip out 15 percent of tips to a buss person.
 In this scenario, the server can elect to tip out more but they can not fall below the agreed upon amount to be disbursed among the staff.
 The server also provides the employer with the amount of tips they received after tip out and the amount disbursed.
 The servers are provided with the daily sales information and know exactly how much food/wine they sold.
 They retain tips and surrender only the tips required by the tip pool.
 This is by far the fairest and best tip pool arrangement for both the food server and employer.

-- Tip Pool Method #2 requires wait staff to contribute a portion of tips BASED ON TOTAL FOOD SALES.
+• Tip Pool Method #2 requires wait staff to contribute a portion of tips BASED ON TOTAL FOOD SALES.
 Ex Server sold $1000 in food and beverage sales and or required to tip out 5 percent of those sales.
 This method is not ideal.
 If a customer fails to tip, the waiter still is forced to tip out the busser/food runner on sales, not actual tips received or a percentage which means the server assumes the risk solely, not the support staff.
 EX.
 A percentage of tips are deducted automatically from Credit Card sale amounts not actually credit card tip amounts.Although beneficial for the employer, it does not fairly meet the compensation of the servers.
 Also, it can cause headaches if the server fails to make minimum wage due to a bad tip.
 Another example.
 Once I worked at a casino which gave away $500 dinner vouchers to its loyal gamblers.
 Some of these diners came in with the vouchers, ran up the bill, but then did not tip out on $500.
 Sometimes these diners left only.$10.
 I was still required to tip out a 15 % rate. ( Assuming I made $100, I owed the bussers $20 dollars even though I only made $10.
 I lost $10) The result.
 These type of diners were avoided like the plague and often received the worst service imaginable.
 Angry and dissatisfied, they wrote searing, awful reviews on trip advisor.
 My advice: Don’t put your servers in this position.
 If someone doesn’t tip properly, at least allow for adjustments and share the risk of business with everyone.
 The servers should not be the only ones who assume the burden of a bad tipper.

-- Tip Pool Method #3 Employer may require waitstaff to surrender all tips to a general tip pool where a manager counts tips and then disburses them among wait staff and other workers such as bussers, food runners or hosts/hostesses.
+• Tip Pool Method #3 Employer may require waitstaff to surrender all tips to a general tip pool where a manager counts tips and then disburses them among wait staff and other workers such as bussers, food runners or hosts/hostesses.
 This arrangement can work well in a small family type setting.
 If the employer is trustworthy and the servers trust one another this method can work well.
 Tipped employees are encouraged to work more as a team.
 This arrangement is not recommended for large restaurants.
 In this situation, servers lose their say in how much they want to tip out and can lose the incentive to sell high end bottles of wine if they must share the success of the sale/higher tip amount with the entire staff.
 Often these types of tip pools are more prone to illegal deductions and coworkers may pocket some of their tips instead of surrendering them.
 Also, its common for resentment to build among staff who consistently sell more than other servers.

-Tip Pool Restrictions: The two most common:
+Tip Pool Restrictions:

 Tip Pool Restriction #1 According to Fact Sheet #15, The U.S. Department of Labor states, “Tipped employees may not be required to share their tips with dishwashers, cooks, chefs, and Janitors.

-This tip pool restriction however does not apply to employers who do not take a tip credit and /or where state law prohibits a sub minimum wage for servers
+This tip pool restriction however under does not apply to employers who do not take a tip credit and /or where state law prohibits a sub minimum wage for servers THIS IS NO LONGER TRUE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Employers who do elect to take the tip credit and pay their tipped employees a special sub minimum wage are not allowed to also require tipped employees to subsidize the wages of non-tipped workers.
 When employers do require tipped employees to share tips with non-tipped, employees, the tip pool becomes invalid and illegal.
 Such a tip pool allows the employer to pay as little as $2.13 pr hr.
 They enjoy paying a low wage and a lower fica rate for the non-tipped employees.
 When tipped employees subsidize the wages of the dishwasher for example, the employer can get away with paying the non-tipped worker the regular minimum wage, instead of a living wage; thus reducing the amount of FICA contributions they will need to make for the non-tipped worker.